Data Centers in Alaska

 Natural Disaster Risk

-Alaska has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 45.05, as of September 2025.
-The risk landscape is shaped by the state's unique geography and climate.
+Alaska has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 45.05 out of 100 as of September 2025.
+While the overall score is very low nationally, the market faces specific and significant environmental challenges.